How To Light Photography Prints And Artwork

 Making It All Easy

-To that end, I have listed some sources below where you can find excellent quality bulbs which will render the colors in your art as accurately as possible.
-It is important to note that I have absolutely no affiliation with any of these companies, and simply recommend these sources due to their expertise in the field of LED lighting.
+To that end, I have listed some sources below where you can find excellent quality bulbs which will render the colours in your art as accurately as possible.
+I have absolutely no affiliation with any of these companies, and simply recommend these sources due to their expertise in the field of LED lighting.

 For a versatile product line, SORAA® is a California company manufacturing world-class LED bulbs for a variety of applications.
 Their VIVID® series is a nice lineup of dimmable, high CRI and R9 rated bulbs in a variety of temperatures and beam angles.
 These bulbs are reasonably priced and simple to order online from a variety of bulb dealers.